Last Day of Being 57!

 A Good Combination

 Once again I dragged my daughter into a little silly celebrating.
-Even Jamie, Heidi's beau, (Is that fifties talk?) got in on the fun.
+Even Jamie, Heidi's beau, got in on the fun.
+Beau?
+Is that fifties talk?

 I knew the comic books would be a hit.
 The 10-cent books were actually from the fifties, which meant their ads were goofy and fun!
 If only we could still buy 204 Revolutionary War Toy Soldiers for $1.98!
 Or a Daisy Model 26 BB gun for $17.98!